mistername/RiskOfRainModding/AssetPlus/README.md

+# now included in r2api
+do not use this

 # Sound
 	- Loads custom .bnk files from the plugin folder if they are named .sound instead.
 	- Loads custom .bnk files passed to `AssetPlus.SoundBanks.Add()`.